Frequently asked questions

 What happens if the borrower is not able to repay?

-In case a borrower would not be able to repay the loan, and no solution would be found directly between the borrower and Crowdpear (for example, refinancing of the loan), the legal recovery process following the normative acts valid in the Republic of Lithuania would be initiated.
+In case a borrower is not able to repay the loan, and no solution would be found directly between the borrower and Crowdpear (for example, refinancing of the loan), the legal recovery process following the normative acts valid in the Republic of Lithuania would be initiated.